alpyd/Computer-System-Fundamentals-2024-Alp-Ryan/Assignment 3/README.txt

 Hit Rate: 97.419%

 The second set of tested parameters was whether the eviction policy should be FIFO, first-in, first-out, or LRU, least recently used.
-The differences across set associativities was even smaller for LRU than FIFO with the decrease in total cycles being 0.12% from 8-way to 16-way and 0.35% from 16-way to 128-way and the hit rate only having a 0.015% decrease between the max and min hit rates.
+The differences across set associativities were even smaller for LRU than FIFO, with the decrease in total cycles being 0.12% from 8-way to 16-way and 0.35% from 16-way to 128-way.
+The hit rate only decreased by 0.015% between the max and min hit rates.
-However, there was a consistent and significant difference between the hit rate using LRU or FIFO for the same set-associativity.
+However, the hit rate using LRU or FIFO for the same set-associativity differed consistently and significantly.

 When comparing the set associativities with FIFO versus LRU, LRU 8-way associativity saw a hit rate increase of 0.28% and total cycles decrease of 8.13%, LRU 16-way associativity saw a hit rate increase of 0.27% and total cycles decrease of 7.96%, and LRU 128-way associativity saw a hit rate increase of 0.26% and total cycles decrease of 7.73%.
-This ~7-8% decrease in total cycles and around ~0.25% increase in hit rate demonstrates that a LRU eviction policy performs much better than a FIFO eviction policy.
+This ~7-8% decrease in total cycles and around ~0.25% increase in hit rate demonstrates that an LRU eviction policy performs much better than a FIFO eviction policy.
-Even though LRU does require more operations, as the access timestamp needs to be continually updated, this overhead of operations is worth it because it leads to significantly less cycles.
+Even though LRU requires more operations, as the access timestamp needs to be continually updated, this overhead of operations is worth it because it leads to significantly fewer cycles.
 LRU eviction ensures that the least recently accessed data is evicted first, which is beneficial in accessing data with temporal locality (data accessed recently is likely to be accessed again soon).
-It should be noted that depending on the situation, FIFO may be better than LRU.
-For example, FIFO would be better for sequential accessing of data, as the first data accessed would be the first out after a certain amount of time.
+FIFO may be better than LRU, depending on the situation.
+For example, FIFO would be better for sequential data access, as the first data accessed would be the first out after a certain amount of time.

 Hit/Miss Policy Test Results and Discussion: